ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

   * Tag names MAY have a ``v`` prefix.
   * Tag names MUST have a consistent format from release to release.

-* Collection artifacts released to Galaxy MUST be built from the sources that are tagged in the collection's git repository as that release.
+* Collection artifacts released to Galaxy MUST be built from the sources that are tagged in the collection's Git repository as that release.

   * Any changes made during the build process MUST be clearly documented so the collection artifact can be reproduced.